Friday, June 05, 2020

 from its original brown color to light blue, maroon red, and bright yellow.

-My sister Page had just built a home and she graciously gave us
+My sister Page had just built a home and graciously gave us

 her leftover (inside!) paint for our new storefront.